What is a research paper abstract?

 - Are there any specific content or organization rules that apply?

-There are of course other rules to consider when composing a research abstract.
+There are of course other rules to consider when composing a research paper abstract.
 But if you follow the stated rules the first time you submit your manuscript, you can avoid your work being thrown in the “circular file” right off the bat.

 The main purpose of your abstract is to lead researchers to the full text of your research paper.
 In scientific journals, abstracts let readers decide whether the research discussed is relevant to their own interests or study.
 Abstracts also help readers understand your main argument quickly.
 Consider these questions as you write your abstract: